informatics-isi-edu/hatrac/REST-API.md

   - (the set of upload jobs for a given object)
 - https:// _authority_ / _namespace path_ / _object name_ ;upload / _job id_
   - (a single upload job)
-- https:// _authority_ / _namespace path_ / _object name_ ;upload / _job id_ / _position_
+- https:// _authority_ / _namespace path_ / _object name_ ;upload / _job id_ / _chunk number_
   - (a single chunk of data)

-where _job id_ is a service-issued identifier for one transfer job, and _position_ is a zero-based ordinal for the chunk within the overall transfer.
+where _job id_ is a service-issued identifier for one transfer job, and _chunk number_ is a zero-based ordinal for the chunk within the series of chunks where chunk number _n_ starts at byte-offset _n_ \* _K_ for a job using _K_ byte chunk size.

 To allow different implementations, the upload job processes a set of chunks of equal size determined at the time the job is created.
+Arbitrary byte offsets are *not* allowed.
 The final chunk may be less than the chunk size to account for arbitrary length jobs.

 The three-phase chunked upload job has an effect equivalent to a single PUT request on an object: